 Skip to content

-Convert 3GP to MP4 on Windows with Clipchamp export or FFmpeg.
-H.264 MP4 for uploads and editing.
+Convert 3GP to MP4 on Windows with GetCompress, Clipchamp, or FFmpeg.
+Get H.264 MP4 for uploads, editing, and old phone archives.

 By Petr Samokhin

 3GP clips from older phones, MMS saves, and backup folders often fail on Windows-first workflows.
 Clipchamp may import them, but SharePoint and many upload forms expect MP4.
-You notice when migrating a drawer-old phone archive, when HR needs evidence video in a standard format, or when a ticket system lists accepted extensions in small print.
 Converting locally produces a file you can trim, compress, and share without re-recording.

-Clipchamp (built into Windows 11) handles one or two 3GP clips when you do not need batch queues.
+Best for: One or two 3GP clips when you do not need a batch queue.

 1. Open the 3GP in Clipchamp.